bradenmacdonald/vertex-framework/README.md

 # Vertex Framework

-Vertex Framework is an **experimental** graph data management framework in active development for use by the Neolace platform and for [TechNotes](https://technotes.org).
-It sits between a TypeScript application and a [Neo4j graph database](https://neo4j.com/).
+Vertex Framework is a graph data management framework, originally developed for use by the [Neolace](https://www.neolace.com) platform.
+It sits between a TypeScript application and a [Neo4j graph database](https://neo4j.com/), and it provides type safety and convenience methods for accessing graph data.

 ![Diagram showing vertex framework between the Application and the Neo4j database](./docs/images/overview.svg)

-Its design choices are oriented around the Neolace use case and probably not suitable for general use at this time.
+Its design choices are oriented around the Neolace use case, but it is a general purpose framework.

-🚧 **Vertex Framework is alpha software.** Its API will feature regular breaking changes. 🚧

 ---